mariadb-corporation/dev-example-nosql-listener/README.md

     The result should show that the `mxs`, `mdb`, `todo_client` and `todo_api` are running.

-3. Add a new MaxScale user to the MariaDB database.
-You can add a new user, which MaxScale will use to connect to and communicate with MariaDB Community Server, with one of the following options.
+3. Add a new user that MaxScale can use to connect to and communicate with MariaDB Community Server.
+For this you have two options.

      a.
 Connecting to the MariaDB Community Server instance, contained within the mdb container, and using the MariaDB command-line client contained within the container, via docker, to execute the script, add_maxscale_user.sql.